-Producer Responsibility is commonly defined as shifting the responsibility for end-of-life management of products and materials to producers.
-There are two main intentions to establish these kinds of systems:
+Extended Producer Responsibility (EPR) is commonly defined as shifting the responsibility of the end-of-life management of products and materials to their respective producers.
+There are two main goals in establishing this kind of system:

-These systems have been implemented since 1970, but a significant increase in adoption can be seen in the last decade.
-Nearly 400 different systems, currently adopted in several countries or states, exist around the globe and some schemes have installed an eco-modulation of their fees, meaning that a fee for packaging is related.
+EPR systems have been implemented since 1970, but a significant increase in adoption can be seen in the last decade.
+Nearly 400 different systems exist around the globe and some schemes have installed an eco-modulation of their fees, meaning that a fee for packaging is related.
 There are varying approaches, for example, collective vs. individual producer responsibility, the existence of competing Producer Responsibility Organizations (PRO) vs. establishment of only one PRO.
 Some schemes cover only certain types of packaging and some schemes have installed an eco-modulation of their fees, meaning that a fee for packaging is related to recyclability and other criteria.

 The coverage of costs for collection, sorting, and recycling has been identified as one of the major strengths of responsibility systems because they can ease the burden on public budgets, reducing the financial costs of waste management.
 For example, in Belgium, annually around €134 Million and in Germany around €1 billion are generated from fees out of established systems which are addressing the responsibility for the corporate sector.
 In addition, producers are encouraged to optimize the cost efficiency for waste management and recycling.